504 Loan Program

 The standard 504 loan structure is:

-- BORROWER – Contributes 10% of the total project cost
+- BORROWER – Contributes a Minimum of 10% of the total project cost

-- HEDCO LDC – Finances 40% of the total project cost
+- HEDCO LDC – Finances up to 40% of the total project cost

 - LENDER – Finances 50% of the total project cost

-The borrower’s equity can be from personal or business cash, equity in the project land previously acquired, loan on personal assets or seller carry back note.
+The borrower’s equity can be from personal or business cash, equity in the project land previously acquired, loan on personal assets or seller carry back note (some restrictions apply).

 504 LENDING LIMITS

-The lending limits for the 504 loan amount is:
+The lending limits for the 504 loan amount:

 - $5 million – All eligible projects

-- $5.5 million per project – Renewable energy/green energy projects (i.e. photiovoltaic systems, etc.) or energy efficient proejcts that result in a 10% reduction in energy consumption or manufacturing projects
+- $5.5 million per project – Renewable energy/green energy projects (i.e. photovoltaic systems, etc.) or energy efficient proejcts that result in a 10% reduction in energy consumption or manufacturing projects